LeF-0213/LeF-0213.github.io/_featured_categories/Baekend.md

 layout: list

 # The title of the tag's page.
-title: Algorithm
+title: Baekend

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: algorithm
+slug: Baekend

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a Algorithm Study Log.
+  This is a Baekend Study Log.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true